-Also cosmological models coming out of SFT or $p$-adic string theory are considered in application to inflation \cite{Calcagni}-\cite{nongauss} to explain in particular appearance of non-gaussianities.
+Cosmological models coming out from the SFT or the $p$-adic string theory are considered in application to inflation \cite{Calcagni}--\cite{nongauss} to explain in particular appearance of non-gaussianities.
 Such models of inflation generically have the remarkable property that slow roll inflation can proceed even with an extremely steep potential~\cite{Cline1}.
-Furthermore it is shown in \cite{nongauss} that the non-linearity parameter which characterizes the non-gaussianity in the cosmic microwave background can be observably large in contrary to the standard inflation scenarios and observationally distinguishable from Dirac-Born-Infeld inflation models.
+Furthermore it is shown in \cite{nongauss} that the parameter of nonlinearity, which characterizes the non-gaussianity in the cosmic microwave background, can be observably large in contrary to the standard inflation scenarios and observationally distinguishable from Dirac-Born-Infeld inflation models.

-For a more general discussion on the string cosmology and coming out of string theory theoretical explanations of the cosmological observational data the reader is referred to \cite{string-cosmo}.
-Other models obeying non-locality and their cosmological consequences are considered in \cite{nonlocal}.
+For a more general discussion on the string cosmology and coming out of string theory theoretical explanations of the observational data the reader is referred to~\cite{string-cosmo}.
+Other models obeying nonlocality and their cosmological consequences are considered in~\cite{nonlocal}.
 Note also that linear differential equations of infinite order were studied in the mathematical literature long time ago~\cite{davis}--\cite{Carleson} (see~\cite{noghosts} as a review).